Miami Dade FC: 2014: Miami Dade FC is born

 The team's franchise rights for the NAL were purchased by the investment company, Linck Group, on May 1, 2014.

-Miami Dade Football Club, LLC was registered with the Florida State Department on May 1, 2014, and on May 20 the team was officially announced as the 5th NAL Florida conference franchise.
+Miami Dade Football Club, LLC was registered with the Florida State Department by Roberto Linck on May 1, 2014, and on May 20 the team was officially announced as the 5th NAL Florida conference franchise.

 Ginga Scout was announced to be MDFC inaugural jersey sponsor in an event at 1826 Lounge in Miami Beach on May 20, 2014, at the same event which revealed the club's first ever jersey design.

 Miami Dade FC debuted in the NAL on May 30, 2014, in a match against Nacional SC, winning the match 3 to 1.
 Players Andres Perez and Kaique Negri scored the club's first winning goals.

 On July 26, Miami Dade FC was crowned NAL champions after defeating Santos USA.

 2015-2016: New league

 On March 12, Miami Dade FC announces that they will be part of the new league APSL, starting in April, 2015.

-Miami Dade FC were defeated in the semi finals against Boca Raton FC therefore being eliminated, and ending their inaugural season in the APSL.
+Miami Dade FC were defeated in the semi-finals against Boca Raton FC therefore being eliminated, and ending their inaugural season in the APSL.